Benson-Gikonyo/alx-higher_level_programming/0x00-python-hello_world/README.md

     middle_word should contain the value of the variable word without the first and last letters

 Task 8: Complete the given source code to print object-oriented programming with Python, followed by a new line.

+Task 9: Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.

+    Your script should be maximum 98 characters long (please check with wc -m 9-easter_egg.py)